By Michael Quinlin

 But America gave the immigrant Irish a freedom of expression that Ireland hadn’t offered, and many Irish transformed their native intelligence into creativity by combining classical traditions of sculpture with new indigenous themes of American life, producing a stunning canon of public art.

 “The versatile Irish have found in America a favorable field for artistic development; transplanted to this spacious land not a few of the race have revealed an unusual gift for sculptural expression,” art historian Lorado Taft noted.

 The Irish had a long tradition of patriotism toward their adopted homeland dating from the Revolutionary War, and many were eager to espouse the democratic ideals of equality and justice which were at the heart of the Civil War conflict.

-In addition, Irish sensibilities were shaped by a centuries-long acrimony with Britain, and imbued with the notions of valor, honor, suffering and death that war imparted.
+In addition, Irish sensibilities were shaped by centuries-long acrimony with Britain and imbued with the notions of valor, honor, suffering and death that war imparted.
 While Irish artists captured the power and the glory inherent in battle, they also revealed the humanity and bravery of those who did the actual fighting, particularly the foot soldier.

 Symphony in Bronze

 The most acclaimed artist of the Civil War, and indeed, American sculptor of the 19th century, was Augustus Saint-Gaudens (1848-1907).
 He was born in Dublin on March 1, 1848 to a French father and Irish mother, Mary McGuinness of Longford.
 The family fled the famine and arrived in Boston that September, before eventually moving to New York City.
 Augustus apprenticed as a cameo cutter and took classes at the Cooper Union, then moved to Paris as a teenager to study at Ecole des Beaux-Arts, followed by a stint in Rome.